practicalli/personal-journal/docs/posts/100-days-of-code/day-100-4clojure.md

 ---
 title: "Day 100: 4Clojure"
 date: 2018-12-23
+authors:
+  - practicalli
 categories:
   - 100daysofcode
+tags:
+  - clojure
+  - 4clojure
 ---

 **Thoughts for today**

 100 days of code challenge completed.
 Was it worth it?
 Well yes, it got me coding almost every day, and overall I certainly achieved more than 100 hours of coding, more like several 100 hours of coding.

 I didnt do was work on a specific project every day, but that would have felt more like work and I enjoyed having a break from that routine.